Lighthouse Parade Banner

 PARADE

 In 1985, members of the West Side Nut Club renewed an old Evansville custom from the 1920's Fall Festivals, lighted decorated lighthouses.
-Children building a colorful, beautiful and inexpensive lighthouse exhibited their creation at the West Side Nut Club Fall Festival on Monday October 7, 1985 the inaugural lighthouse parade was held.
+Children who built a colorful, beautiful, and inexpensive lighthouse exhibited their creation at the West Side Nut Club Fall Festival on Monday October 7, 1985 where the inaugural lighthouse parade was held.

 This year, approximately 100 lighthouses will be exhibited on Franklin Street.
-Please join us on Monday, October 2nd and see some of the most fantastic, original, neat lighthouses displayed by our leaders of tomorrow.
+Come be a part of westside history.
+All you need is a wagon and your creativity.
+You're only limited by your imagination as to what kind of light spectacle you can create to pull down Franklin Street for all to see.
+You may work as a team to create your lighthouse, but we ask that only one person pull the wagon during the parade.
+Please join us on Monday, October 7th and see some of the most fantastic, original, neat lighthouses displayed by our leaders of tomorrow.

 Sponsored By